mdn/content/files/en-us/web/api/xmlhttprequest/index.md

 - {{domxref("XMLHttpRequest.upload")}} {{readonlyinline}}
   - : A {{domxref("XMLHttpRequestUpload")}} representing the upload process.
 - {{domxref("XMLHttpRequest.withCredentials")}}
-  - : Whether or not cross-site `Access-Control` requests should be made using credentials such as cookies or authorization headers.
+  - : Returns `true` if cross-site `Access-Control` requests should be made using credentials such as cookies or authorization headers; otherwise `false`.

 ### Non-standard properties